ibz-arain/DocMate/README.md

 ### ⚖️ **Proprietary Software License**

-**© 2024 DocMate.
+**© 2024 DocuMate.
 All Rights Reserved.**

-DocMate is proprietary software exclusively owned and developed by Ibrahim Arain and the DocMate development team.
+DocuMate is proprietary software exclusively owned and developed by Ibrahim Arain and the DocuMate development team.
 This software and all associated intellectual property are protected by copyright law and international treaties.

 **⚠️ IMPORTANT LEGAL NOTICE:**